Read in 3 minutes

 Step 2: Installing PHP and Apache

 Nextcloud is a PHP application.
-PHP 7.2, the default PHP version in Ubuntu 18.04 is not supported by Nextcloud.
+PHP 7.2 which is the default PHP version in Ubuntu 18.04 is fully supported and recommended for Nextcloud.

 Step 3: Configuring firewall